franziskaLM/Psychosis-Classification/README.md

 Convolutional Neural Networks (CNN) with one or two input channels (Pearson and Partial correlations) Usage

-Prepare your environment (Python 3.x recommended)
-Run scripts located in the repository, e.g. Dense Neural Network.py or CNN_with2Channel.py Modify input paths and parameters as needed
-Results

 Best performance achieved by CNN with two-channel input and synthetic training data (ROC-AUC ~0.64) Synthetic data improves class balance and model prediction accuracy DNN performance declines when trained with synthetic data